 Each student enrolled at Capital City Public Charter School is expected to attend school each day for the entire school day unless there are exceptional health or family reasons (outlined below) that prevent attendance.
-Attendance and tardiness shall be recorded in each classroom shortly after the beginning of the school day and promptly forwarded to the school office.
+Attendance and tardiness shall be recorded in each classroom shortly after the beginning of the school day and promptly forwarded to the campus front office.

-Unless approved in advance or otherwise known to school officials, a student's absence from school must be documented by a written statement (e-mail, letter, or note) from the parent or guardian explaining the reason for the absence.
+Unless approved in advance or otherwise known to school officials, a student's absence from school must be documented by a written statement (e-mail, excused absence form, doctor's note, letter) from the parent or guardian explaining the reason for the absence.
 Statements must be provided to the school office within five days of the student returning to school for the absence to be considered excused.
 Documentation by a medical professional is generally required if a student misses more than five consecutive school days, unless an exception is otherwise allowed, and may be required if requested by school officials as a means of monitoring excessive absences.